Felly Bull

 Can I add protein to this soup?

-There is already bacon lardons in this recipe.
+There is already bacon in this recipe.
 However, you could leave this out and stir in cooked chicken, crispy pancetta, or even white beans for alternative protein options.

 OTHER RECIPES YOU MIGHT ALSO LIKE TO TRY